-From engaging stories of ancient cultures and modern day exploration to comprehensive field guides, this essential Utah reading list dives deep into the history and natural environment of Utah’s Canyonlands region.
+From engaging stories of ancient cultures and modern-day exploration to comprehensive field guides, this essential Utah reading list dives deep into the history and natural environment of Utah’s Canyonlands region.
 If you’re preparing for an Arches or Canyonlands National Park trip, you’ll surely want to put a few of these books on your must-read list.

 Essential Canyonlands & Arches Reading

 Eloquent and laugh-out-loud funny, in this beloved classic Abbey writes about the Colorado Plateau desert and his experiences as a ranger at Arches National Park.
 It’s considered one of the great works on the value of the desert.

 A comprehensive guide to the trails and backcountry roads of Canyonlands and Arches National Parks.

 Desert Southwest Field Guides

 A illustrated field guide to the high desert of the Colorado Plateau and the nine national parks of the region, including Arches and Canyonlands.

 This comprehensive field guide covers 190 of the most commonly encountered wildflowers, shrubs and trees of the Four Corners area.

 A compact, geographically-specific version of the Sibley Guide with range maps, glorious illustrations and expanded, extremely valuable descriptions of each bird.

 The Ancient People & Archaeological History of the Southwest

 A look at the ancient cultures of the Anasazi, Fremont, Navajo, Eastern Shoshoni, and Ute peoples, with a special emphasis on specific regions including Dinosaur National Monument, the canyons of the Green and Yampa Rivers, and the canyonlands of Utah.

-In Search of the Old Ones: Exploring the Anasazi World of the Southwest | By David Roberts – An exuberant, engaging account of archaeological adventures in the desert Southwest.
+In Search of the Old Ones: Exploring the Anasazi World of the Southwest | By David Roberts

 Everything you ever wanted to know about Fremont rock art, including 200-plus high-quality photographs and drawings.

 A great introduction to the ancient peoples of the Great Basin and northern Colorado Plateau from the entry of the first Native Americans through the arrival of Europeans.

 Utah Guide Books

 This Moon Handbook provides insider advice on how to make the most of a trip to the the Four Corners Region, including mountain biking on Slickrock Trail near Moab, driving through breathtaking Monument Valley, and rafting down the Colorado River.

 An excellent illustrated guide to the Southwest for anyone with an interest in the geology, minerals, land formations and geography of the region.

-A Traveler’s Guide to the Geology of the Colorado Plateau | By Donald L. Baars – An extensive survey of the geology of the Four Corners region.
+A Traveler’s Guide to the Geology of the Colorado Plateau | By Donald L. Baars

 Other Recommended Reads